restatedev/documentation/docs/restate/deployment.md

 It will store metadata and RocksDB data in the relative directory of /target under the current working directory of the process.

-It requires outbound connectivity to services in order to discover them and to send requests.
+The Restate server requires outbound connectivity to the services you deploy in order to discover and send requests to them.

+In the next sections we will show you two different ways to deploy Restate on your own infrastructure.

 ## Kubernetes